finbourne/luminesce-sdk-csharp-preview/sdk/docs/MultiQueryExecutionApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new MultiQueryExecutionApi(config);
-            var type = ;  // MultiQueryDefinitionType | An enum value defining the set of statements being executed var body = body_example;  // string | A \"search\" value (e.g. 'Apple' on an instrument search, a `Finbourne.Filtering` expression of Insights, etc.)  In the cases where \"Nothing\" is valid for a `Finbourne.Filtering` expression, pass `True`. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The AsAt time used by any bitemporal provider in the queries. (optional) var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The EffectiveAt time used by any bitemporal provider in the queries. (optional) var limit1 = 56;  // int? | A limit that is applied to first-level queries (e.g. Instruments themselves) (optional)
+            var type = Instrument;  // MultiQueryDefinitionType | An enum value defining the set of statements being executed var body = Apple;  // string | A \"search\" value (e.g. 'Apple' on an instrument search, a `Finbourne.Filtering` expression of Insights, etc.)  In the cases where \"Nothing\" is valid for a `Finbourne.Filtering` expression, pass `True`. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The AsAt time used by any bitemporal provider in the queries. (optional) var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The EffectiveAt time used by any bitemporal provider in the queries. (optional) var limit1 = 56;  // int? | A limit that is applied to first-level queries (e.g. Instruments themselves) (optional)